 FSDB is committed to providing a school environment that enhances learning and the development of lifelong wellness practices.
 In an effort to accomplish these goals, FSDB established a Wellness Committee, which includes parents/ legal guardians and staff representatives from Food Services, Physical Education, Academics, Boarding Program, Administration, as well as the Board of Trustees.
 The group meets regularly and discusses goals related to student health and well-being including topics such as state guidelines for nutrition education, physical activity and other school-based activities; eating environments on campus, and food safety and security.
 Input from other parents/legal guardians regarding the Wellness Policy is welcome.
-To communicate with the Wellness Committee, send an email to wellness@fsdbk12.org, or contact the director of culinary programs at 904-827-2390.
+To communicate with the Wellness Committee, send an email to <a href="wellness@topsolder.com/wellness@topsol